cqrbala/Nasdaq-bot/README.md

 # About the BOT

-The Nasdaq Bot tracks 10 of the top companies in the Tech and Auto industry each, which are listed on the Nasdaq Stock Exchange.
-The data is of realtime with a maximum of a 15minute delay in the worst case possible.
+The Nasdaq Bot tracks the top companies in the Tech and Auto industry(10 companies each), which are listed on the Nasdaq Stock Exchange.
+The data is realtime with a maximum of a 15minute delay in the worst case possible.
 Use the $help command to navigate through the commands required to invoke the functionalities of the bot.

 ```c